-“Do you?” she asks.
-“Because whenever I see you sad or angry you apologize for it.”
+“Do you, though?
+Because whenever I see you sad or angry you apologize for it.”

 “I…do I really do that?”
-I ask, thinking back.

-“You do,” she tells me.
-“Here,” she says, pulling up her phone.
-“I’m sending you a list of emotional exercises I think will help you with that.”
+“You do.
+Here,” she said, pulling up her phone.
+“I’m sending you a list of emotional exercises I think will help with that.”

 “You’re welcome.
 Let me know if you have questions or want help with them.”

-“It doesn’t have to be today, or even tomorrow.
-But you need to chase that path, and instead of just dwelling on how horrible it will be, find solutions.
-So he might have memory loss.
+“It doesn’t have to be today, or even tomorrow,” she told me.
+“But you need to chase that path, and instead of dwelling on how horrible it will be, find solutions.
+Say he might have memory loss.
 Okay, find some brain exercises that have proven effective for Alzheimer’s patients.
 Things like that.”